 It is highly recommended that a Termite Chemical Barrier System and/or other suitable Termite Treatment with a preventative maintenance program be put in place.

-The property is a high risk for termites as the environments to the property are very conducive with many susceptible areas as noted above.
+The property is a EXTREMELY high risk for termites as the environments to the property are very conducive with many susceptible areas.